-4.4 Synthesis of quantitative results
+6.4 | Synthesis of quantitative results

-Each outcome will be discussed in detail in relation to primary, secondary, adverse and other outcomes (see sections 4.4.1 - 4.4.7).
-Table 4.3 summarises the outcomes of interest for all 7 included studies, providing an overview of key significant differences and the direction of these effects (i.e. favouring intervention or control).
-Individualised funding was seen to statistically favour the intervention group with regard to quality of life (2 studies) client satisfaction (5 studies), adverse outcomes (2 studies) and sense of security (1 study).
+Each outcome will be discussed in detail in relation to primary, secondary, adverse and other outcomes (see Sections 6.4.2-6.4.9).
+Table 4 summarizes the outcomes of interest for all seven included studies, providing an overview of key significant differences and the direction of these effects (i.e., favouring intervention or control).
+Individualized funding was seen to statistically favour the intervention group with regard to quality of life (2 studies) client satisfaction (5 studies), adverse outcomes (2 studies) and sense of security (1 study).
 Cost-effectiveness results (2 studies) were more favourable for the control group, while one measure of unmet need (out of three) also favoured the control group (1 study).